hadley/adv-r/Subsetting.md

 a[0, -2]
 ```

-Note that by default, `[` will simplify the results to their lowest possible dimensional representation.
-See the section on simplifying vs. preserving subsetting for how to avoid this.
+By default, `[` will simplify the results to the lowest possible dimensionality.
+See the section below on simplifying vs. preserving subsetting for how to avoid this.

 Because matrices and arrays are implemented as vectors with special attributes, you can also subset them with a single vector, in which case they will behave like a vector.

-You can also subset high-d data structures with an integer matrix (or if named, a character matrix).
+You can also subset high-d data structures with an integer matrix (or, if named, a character matrix).
 Each row in the matrix specifies the location of a value, with each column corresponding to a dimension in the array being subsetted.
 The result is a vector of values:

 ```R
 vals <- outer(1:5, 1:5, FUN = "paste", sep = ",")